symfony/symfony-docs/security/expressions.rst

     Equal to checking if the user has the ``IS_AUTHENTICATED_FULLY`` role.
 ``is_granted()``
     Checks if the user has the given permission.
 Optionally accepts a second argument with the object where permission is checked on.
-It's equivalent to using the :ref:`isGranted() method <security-isgranted>` from the security service.
+It is equivalent to using the :ref:`isGranted() method <security-isgranted>` from the security service.